Our aims for research funding

-Research Awards Panels (Medical & Improving Lives) work alongside external peer reviewers to shortlist, peer review and select fundable grants.
+Research Awards Panels, supported by the RS&F Committee, oversee our annual research awards process, working alongside external peer reviewers to shortlist, peer review and select fundable grants.
 Membership includes lay representation and reflects a fair balance of experience and scientific disciplines.
 All panel members and peer reviewers are required to disclose any conflict of interest.
 Potential beneficiaries are not present when applications are discussed.

 All applications are judged on scientific merit.
 As a member of the Association of Medical Research Charities (AMRC), any application involving animals will be judged in accordance with 3R principles (replacement, refinement and reduction) as part of the peer review process.
 View the AMRC statement on the use of animals in research.